CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 The container registries which Singularity uses are listed above in Section 3.1.

-- Sections

-The Singularity file uses sections to specify the dependencies, environmental settings, and runscripts when it build.
+- The Singularity file uses sections to specify the dependencies, environmental settings, and runscripts when it build.

 *  %help - create text for a help menu associated with your container
 *  %setup - executed on the host system outside of the container, after the base OS has been installed.